 We enter Yellow Card reports onto a specialised database that allows rapid processing and analysis of the reports.
 Since the Yellow Card Scheme was set up in 1964, over 600,000 UK Yellow Cards have been received.

 Yellow Card reports are evaluated each week to find possible previously unidentified hazards and other new information on the side effects of medicines.
-We also evaluate information on medicines safety from other data sources from the United Kingdom and from around the world, including the MHRA General Practice Research Database (more information is available at www.gprd.com) and from information collected by other medicines regulators around the world.
+We also evaluate information on medicines safety from other data sources from the United Kingdom and from around the world, including the MHRA Clinical Practice Research Datalink (more information is available at https://www.cprd.com) and from information collected by other medicines regulators around the world.

 When we identify a new possible side effect or learn more about a recognised one, we carefully consider this in the context of the overall side effect profile for the medicine.
 We also consider this information in comparison with the side effects of other medicines that can be used to treat the same condition, and re-evaluate the risk-benefit balance of the medicine.
 If necessary, we will take action to ensure that the medicine is used in a way that minimises risk, and maximises benefits to the patient.
 Action might include requiring details of a new side effect to be included in the product information for a medicine, a reduction in recommended dosage might be required, or we may give out warnings about groups of patients who should not be prescribed the medicine.
 Sometimes, we may need to withdraw a medicine from the market altogether, when we believe that the risks of a medicine are greater than its potential benefits.